 - Online interconnection processing – utilities will be able to bring the entire interconnection process online, from application submittal, to approvals, electronic document signatures and automated communications.
 Flexible, self-configurable forms and workflows will be able to handle a wide range of interconnection processes, and intelligent features such as conditional logic will enable deep automation.

-- Resources for solar awareness and lead generation – the Solar Engagement Platform, available with PowerClerk Interconnect, will allow utilities to share information about the state of solar in their service territory via the web.
+- Resources for solar awareness and lead generation – the Solar Engagement Platform will allow utilities to share information about the state of solar in their service territory via the web.
 Studies show that peer influence counts, so making it easy for customers to visualize just how many of their neighbors have gone solar can lead to greater adoption rates.
+The image below is an example map highlighting solar systems in a particular region.

 The Solar Engagement Platform will also help those interested in solar quickly obtain personalized solar estimations, easily determine how much solar would fit on their particular roof, and identify the most beneficial electric tariff.
 Not only will customers be equipped with the knowledge to make informed purchasing and leasing decisions, but these qualified leads can be instantly directed to local solar installers, reducing customer acquisition costs.

 - Data and analytics for grid integration – As solar penetration increases within utility service territories, the impact on daily operations grows.
-A key benefit of both PowerClerk Incentives and PowerClerk Interconnect is that they capture photovoltaic (PV) system data that is vital for utility and ISO load balancing and distribution planning activities.
+A key benefit of PowerClerk is that it captures photovoltaic (PV) system data that is vital for utility and ISO load balancing and distribution planning activities.
 This system-of-record data can feed directly into tools such as SolarAnywhere® FleetView™ to provide historic, live and forecasted fleet production for local distribution feeders or across an entire load balancing area.